Application of Bayesian statistics to the sector of decay constants in three-flavour ChPT: Decay constants

 The leading-order LECs have also been recently calculated on lattice by the $\chi$QCD collaboration \cite{CHQCD:2021pql}.
-Though the results have not been fully published yet, the work has been cited by the Flavour Lattice Averaging Group \cite{FLAG:2021npn} in the following form:
+Though the results have not been fully published yet, the work has been cited by the Flavour Lattice Averaging Group \cite{FLAG:2021npn} with a favorable rating.
+While there are several other older determinations, for example by the MILC collaboration \cite{MILC2009,MILC2009A,MILC2010} or based on RBC/UKQCD \cite{Bernard:2012fw}, $\chi$QCD provides the first highly-rated calculation of these parameters in more than a decade, as far as we are aware of.
+The results were quoted by FLAG in the following form: